open-pioneer/trails-openlayers-base-packages/src/packages/scale-viewer/README.md

 For more configuration of the scale viewer component check `./ScaleViewer.tsx`.

-See here a simple integration of a scale viewer with a map id.
+To integrate the scale viewer in your app, insert the following snippet and reference a map ID:

 ```jsx
 <ScaleViewer mapId="map_id"></ScaleViewer>